Almazi/Read-Random-Line-From-File-using-Java/README.md

-# How To Read A Text File From A Random Line
+# How To Read Random Line From File using Java

 •	I used Random class from Util library.